 You will typically need to provide the following:

 - Proof of identity (e.g., passport)

-- Foreigner identification number and certificate (número de identificación de extranjeros)
+- Spanish foreigner identification number (NIE) and certificate (número de identificación de extranjeros)

 - Proof of address